EvilFreelancer/resova-api-php/README.md

 | instances    | An instance is a date and time belonging to an item.
 An instance is required to be included when creating a booking. |
 | bookings     | A customer will make a booking for a specific Item and Instance (date/time), they're essentially purchasing something.
 All bookings belong to a Transaction |
 | transactions | A Transaction is the overall purchase order.
 All Bookings belong to a Transaction and there can be more than one Booking per Transaction. |

-There are four key objects in Resova that every API developer should know about.

 ## How to use